Earning Guest Passes has changed for DCP cast members!

 After that first use, you don’t have to stay with your guests (i.e., you can go to work) and they can use their Guest Pass to park hop without you being there.
 But, you are responsible for their behavior – and any misbehavior – so use your Guest Passes wisely!

 There have definitely been stories of family members freaking out and expecting special treatment in the parks and this bad behavior can even be enough to ‘term’ fire) the cast member.

-Remember, your Self Entrance Pass is good for you and your guests at:
+Remember, your Self Entrance Pass is good for you and your guests at US-Based Disney Parks:

 Hong Kong Disneyland

-And, don’t forget, you get free parking at WDW and DLR by showing your company ID (currently at $22/day at WDW).
+And, don’t forget, you get free parking at WDW and DLR by showing your company ID (currently at $25/day at WDW).

 For more info and current black-out dates: The HUB>>Quick Links>>Complimentary Admission

 We thought we would post the upcoming blockout dates for using your Disney guest passes for all four WDW theme parks for the next few months in case family and friends are planning a visit to Orlando to see you!

 New official link for cast members to check on blockout dates at all Disney Parks: https://blockoutdates.disney.com/

 December 2018 – March 2019: The blockout dates for the 4 WDW parks are below.